 An eight part kaleidoscopic, myth-busting, whistle-stop tour through colour theory, and the history and psychology of colour.
-This course has been extended with an extra four classes that are focused on practical exploration, including an overview of the different coloured drawing mediums.
-Some drawing experience is preferable.
+Apart from introducing a riot of colourful characters and ideas, this course also devotes time to practical exploration and colour play, with a focus on different coloured drawing mediums.

 Image: Moses Harris, The Natural System of Colours, c1770

 This set of four classes considers the representation of food through the ages, sampling the delights of both art history and cookbook illustration.
 From the egg to the egg-whisk, this course explores the tactile, sensual resonances between preparing or eating food – and drawing it.